Sail away to Giglio Island with us, 23-27 September 2026

 Day 1, Wednesday: Meet us in Livorno.
 We’ll take you for coffee and a wander of the market.
 Then we head down the coast into the Maremma by mini van, but we will stop at my favourite little trattoria in the port town of Piombino that serves only whatever fresh fish they happen to have arrive in that day.
 We will stay the night in an agriturismo where we will have an early dinner and an early night because the next morning we have to get up to meet a fisherman.

 Day 3, Friday.
 Today we will visit one of our most beloved winemaker friends, Francesco of Altura vineyard.
-His an ex-mathematics professor who rescued an abandoned vineyard on the island where he makes one of our very favourite wines — a natural, delicious, mineral orange wine.
+His an ex-mathematics professor who rescued an abandoned vineyard on the island where he makes one of our very favourite wines.
 Giglio is also known for its white wine, Ansonica, or Ansonaco as it is known in Tuscany (which is actually the same as the Sicilian grape Inzolia, which is used to make Marsala.
-The grape made its way to Tuscany via island hopping).
-It is the principal component of Ansonica Costa dell’Argentario DOC, a dry, slightly aromatic, golden-hued white wine with bright acidity, made on Giglio Island and Monte Argentario.
-As you might imagine, this white wine is ideal for drinking with the unfussy, traditional seafood dishes of the area.
+The grape made its way to Tuscany via island hopping), a dry, slightly aromatic, golden-hued white wine with bright acidity.
+This evening we will head to the Castello neighbourhood for the island’s Festa dell’Uva e Cantine Aperte “grape festival and open cellars” event, where the medieval streets turn into an open-air restaurant, there will be live music, lots of improvised food stalls and tasty things to try, and, of course, plenty of Ansonaco to drink.

 Day 5, Sunday: We check out of our hotel and ferry back to land.
 We will make a stop at a nearby organic farm to taste (and stock up on) some excellent cheese before heading back to Livorno where we say our goodbyes.